Student Employment Guidelines

 - Specialized knowledge or skills required.

-- Duties and projects may be highly complex.
+- Duties and projects may be highly complex or highly technical.

 - Considerable independent judgement or decision-making is required.

 - Work is typically within the student’s field of study but is not required.

 - May include the supervision of other student employees and/or direction of work.

 - Limited supervision required.

 - Tasks can be performed independently except for occasional complex situations or projects.

 - Graduate students may be hired into this classification if the duties align.

 - Sample working titles: Full-Stack Web Developer, Chemistry Research Assistant, Teaching Assistant